Kennedy Grove Regional Recreation Area

-Kennedy Grove Regional Recreation Area (KGRRA), also known simply as Kennedy Grove, is located in West Contra Costa County, California at the base of San Pablo Dam.
-The nearest city is El Sobrante, California.
+Kennedy Grove Regional Recreation Area (KGRRA), also known simply as Kennedy Grove, is located in Richmond, Contra Costa County, California at the base of San Pablo Dam.
 Created in 1967, it contains a three-mile hiking trail with an elevation of 760 feet.
 The Grove features many large eucalyptus trees, picnic areas, volleyball nets, playgrounds, and horseshoe pits.
 Bird watching is popular here because hawks are almost always spotted.
 Some hikers have reported seeing golden and bald eagles around the reservoir.
 There is no camping allowed.
 Parking is $5 with an extra $2 fee for a dog.
 Dogs have to be on the leash around the lawn but they are allowed off the leash in remote parts of the park.
 The park is open from 8 a.m. to dusk.

 History

 Before this 222 acre park became a protected area, it was home to wheat fields, the site of Ranchos and railroad stations for a railroad that ran from Oakland to Orinda through Berkeley and Richmond via El Sobrante.
 It was originally part of the 17,754-acre Rancho San Pablo.
 Francisco Castro acquired the rancho in 1823, and the grove later became the Clancy Ranch.
 By 1886 the railroad had scheduled stops from the California and Nevada railroad at Laurel Glen and Frenchman's Curve.
 The picnic areas around the park are named after some of the former railroad stops.
 The eucalyptus trees were planted in 1910.
 This park was named in honor of President John F. Kennedy and opened on October 22, 1967.
 It is now owned/operated by the East Bay Regional Park District(EBRPD).